AjinkyaSose/atony-ai/README.md

-# Atony AI Frontend
+# Atony AI
-Straightforward AI Interface
+This is the frontend for Atony AI - a brutally honest chatbot.